 Q – Can I plant my marigolds and geraniums yet?

 A– At the end of the month, but not before, unless you pre-warm the soil and provide special protection.
-But most annual seeds can be planted after the middle of the month, like nasturtium seed.
+But most annual seeds can be planted after the middle of the month, like nasturtium seeds.
 Wait till the end of the month to direct-seed basil.
 Plant summer-flowering bulbs like glads and cannas in mid-May, later for tender ones like dahlias.
 Start fertilizing on a regular schedule.

 Q– Should I fertilize now?

 A– First, make sure the soil you are using, whether in flower beds or in containers, is a good quality, enriched soil.
-Fertilize new transplants with starter solution like MiracleGro.
+Fertilize new transplants with a starter solution like MiracleGro.
 Continue to fertilize annuals on a regular schedule.
 Those that grow in full sun require feeding every couple of weeks for best results, more often for containers.
 Very vigorous plants in full sun, like trailing petunias, benefit from once a week or more often.
 Plants in partial shade, especially compact ones, need fertilizer less often.
 Containers in full sun do best with slow-release fertilizer (Osmocote pellets) at time of planting and again in mid-summer, in addition to regular liquid feed.

 Q– When can I buy or plant my containers, or put out my moss basket?